LucaFoschini/UCSBDataScienceBootcamp2015/README.md

     - The importance of version control
     - Github, reproducibility and the scientific method
   - Python and Jupyter notebooks
-    - Introduction to python
+    - Introduction to Python
     - Jupyter (née IPython) notebooks
     - Will be used throughout rest of the bootcamp

 ## [Everything Data (Day 2)](../..//tree/master/Day02_EverythingData)

   - What is data?
 Data representation in a computer
-  - Native data types in python: integer, list, dict, numpy arrays, pandas
+  - Native data types in Python: integer, list, dict, numpy arrays, pandas
   - From simple to complex: text, time series, networks, geometric objects
   - Discuss complexity of manipulation of these objects.
-  - Load and visualize different datasets on python
+  - Load and visualize different datasets on Python

 ## [Small Data, Big Data (Day 2)](../..//tree/master/Day02_WhatIsBigData)